Cristina-Stewart/SHeS_Red-and-processed-meat-consumption/README.md

 ## Data Analysis Files
 ### SHeS_Red and red processed meat analysis_Manuscript.do
 This do-file contains all analyses of RPM dietary data used in the manuscript "Red and processed meat consumption behaviours in Scottish adults".
-This do-file also contains code which exports the following data into Excel tables, overall and among RPM consumers overall and across consumer tertiles (low, medium, and high consumers):
+This do-file also contains code which exports the following data into Excel tables, overall and among RPM consumers tertiles (low, medium, and high consumers):

 1) Mean daily intake of RPM (g)
 2) Mean daily intake of RPM by meal occasion (g)